Defending Accused Students at Colleges & Universities

 In fact, in many cases, academic proceedings under Title IX will run in parallel with a civil lawsuit, criminal prosecution, or both.
 Civil and criminal proceedings involving allegations of sexual misconduct can have life-altering – and potentially lifelong – consequences, and any institutional disciplinary matters must be approached with these possibilities in mind.
 For example, statements made during a disciplinary investigation or hearing may be admissible as evidence in related civil or criminal litigation, and students accused of sexual misconduct must be extremely cautious to avoid making mistakes that could have implications well beyond the bounds of campus.

 Students have the right to legal representation in Title IX matters.
 Our Title IX attorneys have been on the forefront of new rules and regulations promulgated by the United States Department of Education.
 We have successfully sued universities in federal court when a university refuses to follow these federally mandated regulations.
-We have brought universities to federal court to prevented them from proceeding with a procedurally deficient hearing.
+We have brought universities to federal court to prevent them from proceeding with a procedurally deficient hearing.
 We have effectively combined civil litigation with our on-campus defense of our clients to achieve exceptional results for accused students.
 Our attorneys have extensive experience in civil litigation and criminal defense, and we implement a comprehensive strategy designed to protect you and your family to the fullest extent possible.

 Representing Students throughout Albany’s Capital Region, Upstate New York, and beyond